MediaComem/comem-archidep/subjects/unix-processes/README.md

 ### What is a process identifier?

-Any process that is created in a Unix-like system is assigned an **identifier (or PID)**.
+Any process that is created in a Unix system is assigned an **identifier (or PID)**.
 This ID can be used to reference the process, for example to terminate it with the `kill` command.
 Each new process gets the next available PID.

 PIDs are sometimes reused as processes die and are created again, but **at any given time, a PID uniquely identifies a specific process**.